ebebbington/dami/README.md

 }
 await Dami.connectAndLogin(myUser) // Connect and Login to the pbx

-Dami.listen() // Start listening for events.
+await Dami.listen() // Start listening for events.
 Required to register listeners

 Dami.on("Hangup", async (data: DAMIData) => {
   console.log("A hangup was made.
-Here is the data the AMI sent back:") console.log(data) await Dami.to("Originate",  {
+Here is the data the AMI sent back:") console.log(data) // { Event: "Hangup", ... }
+  await Dami.to("Originate",  {
     Channel: "sip/12345"
     Exten: 1234